 West, the undertaker, who knows all about how the city runs, presents a type of developmental redemption moving from a life of petty criminal activity to a respectable business operator.
 But Holloway thinks West still had dirt on his hands, notwithstanding the black gloves he wears.
 West is without love in his life since his wife died.

-Wolf makes a good living running the numbers in the black community for the downtown mob.
-But unhappy because of his loneliness.
+Wolf makes a good living running numbers in the black community for the downtown mob.
+But he is unhappy because of his loneliness.

 Memphis: owns the restaurant that Risa runs.
 Was chased out of the South when he tried to run a farm he bought.
 Wants to return to claim his property, but also wants a good value for his restaurant from the redevelopment commission so he can open a bigger restaurant in another part of town.